gtt-project/.github/CONTRIBUTING.md

 your code, and make it look nice for them.

 ## License
-By contributing to Bizyman, you agree that your contributions will be licensed under the license indicated in the repositories `LICENSE` file.
+By contributing to GTT Project, you agree that your contributions will be licensed under the license indicated in the repositories `LICENSE` file.

 ## References